-Notice: This year we’re celebrating Christmas during the COVID-19 pandemic, so many events are limited to a small number of people and some have been cancelled.
+Notice: This year we’re still celebrating Christmas with COVID-19 regulations, so many events are limited to a small number of people and some have been cancelled.
 Make sure to check if the event you’re interested in is still happening.

 Christmas in Nazareth:

-Nazareth is where Jesus spent his childhood and is a special place to visit during December and on Christmas eve.
-The whole Old City of Nazareth is decorated with Christmas decorations, and the main Christmas tree stands tall at Mary’s Well Square, next to the Greek Orthodox St. Gabriel Church.
-The Christmas tree is usually lit on 6 December, but depends on weather conditions.
+Nazareth is where Jesus spent his childhood and is a special place to visit during December and on Christmas eve in Israel.
+The whole Old City of Nazareth is decorated with Christmas decorations.
+The main Christmas tree stands tall at Mary’s Well Square, next to the Greek Orthodox St. Gabriel Church.
+In 2021 – The Christmas tree will be lit on Friday, December 10 at 7 PM.

 - Go to the Christmas Market – If you love Christmas markets, you’ll probably love this colorful one at Mary’s Well Square.
 The market is usually filled with people and market stalls, which sell various arts and crafts and local products.
 Most of the action starts in the evening, so make sure to go there after dark.
-The market usually takes place between 17-22 December, but dates might change.
-This year (2019) there’s going to be the Christmas Nights Nazareth event, which will take place between 1-7 December and will be more or less like the traditional Christmas Market.
+In 2021 – There’s going to be a smaller event on Saturday, December 11 from 10 AM to 3 PM.
+There are going to be vendors, holiday characters, and more.

 Watch this video by Israel to get a glimpse of the Christmas Market: